• Home

 The Vanderbeekers of 141st Street by Karina Yan Glaser is a perfect December read because it takes place just a week before Christmas.
 Set in a brownstone in New York City, the Vanderbeeker kids are on a mission to change their landlord’s mind about not renewing their lease.
 Will they be successful or will they have to move during the Christmas holiday?

-This is the first in four-part series-one for each season of the year.
+This is the first in a series.

 January